 Porters, Cooks, and Arrieros (mule drivers), can all be arranged in Huaraz.
 It is also usually possible to track down a porter or cook at the trailhead, depending on the valley you are in.
 All of these trades have professional associations that provide training and also determine prices.
 For a cook or porter, the fee is typically $25/day, while arrieros cost about $10/day with 5$/day for each burro.
 You are expected to provide meals and shelter (if necessary).
 A porter can take about 40kg, while each burro can carry 40 kg max.
 These individuals are usually very friendly, know the mountains well and are happy to help you.
 The cooks can make things in the mountains that rival most peoples’ home cooking.

 One of the biggest challenges of a trip to the Cordillera Blanca or Huayhuash is staying healthy.
-Combining a weakened immune system at altitude, varying standards of sanitation and hygiene, and bacteria that is unfamiliar to your body is a perfect recipe for illness.
+Combining a weakened immune system at altitude, varying standards of sanitation and hygiene, and bacteria that are unfamiliar to your body is a perfect recipe for illness.
 The ‘Huaraz Bug’ can result in a long day with frequent trips to the restroom or it can force a return trip home.
 From my anecdotal analysis, a majority of people will experience some form of sickness during a stay in Huaraz.
 A smaller but not insignificant number will have severe problems that ruin the trip.
 So, how can this be avoided?

-The obvious warning that anyone receives when travelling in the third world is “Don’t drink the water.”
+The obvious warning that anyone receives when traveling in the third world is “Don’t drink the water.”
 Bottled water is widely available in Huaraz.
 It is cheaper to buy the large 2.5 L bottles (~2.4 S/.) and use them to fill smaller bottles.
 Restaurants will all serve bottled water.
 It is also important to use bottled water when brushing your teeth.

 When heading into the valleys, it is essential to THOROUGHLY treat the water.
 The valleys are typically used as pastures for animals and thus are littered with feces.
 I know boiling and treating the water work, but I’ve found, for peace of mind, that I prefer to carry some extra bottled water from town to last me, if possible, to where I am above the cows.